Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Experiments

-In this section, we conduct a comprehensive set of experiments on node attribute prediction tasks to validate the effectiveness of our proposed Graph Neural CDE model.
+In this section, we conduct a comprehensive set of experiments on node attribute prediction tasks to validate the effectiveness of our proposed GN-CDE model.
 More details of dataset construction and experimental setup can be found in the supplementary material.